msayson/msayson.github.io/_posts/2024-07-14-lambda-power-tuning.markdown

 We can see that 512 MB instances actually cost more than 1024 MB, and this is due to the duration being several times higher which results in higher GB-second charges.

-This was only run for 15 iterations per memory allocation, so I increased the sample size and reran against 1024, 1536, and 2048 MB by setting powerValues and num set to `"powerValues": [1024, 1536, 2048], "num": 50`.
+This was only run for 15 iterations per memory allocation, so I increased the sample size and reran against 1024, 1536, and 2048 MB by setting powerValues and num to `"powerValues": [1024, 1536, 2048], "num": 50`.

 I executed the Lambda function a couple times first with a test payload to eliminate cold starts as a compounding factor, and then ran the state machine with the new config, which resulted in the following output and visualization: